top of page

 The Qiang and Gaskill labs received a new WW Smith Foundation award "Next-generation human brain organoids uncover mechanisms and therapeutic targets for glutamate dysregulation and vascular injury in HIV-associated neurodegeneration"

-Congratulations to our Alumni Alexis Brantly and Teresa Lupone for having their manuscript "High-throughput High Content Quantification of HIV-1 Viral Infectious Output" accepted for publication at PLOS One!!!
+Alumni Alexis Brantly and Teresa Lupone for having their manuscript "High-throughput High Content Quantification of HIV-1 Viral Infectious Output" accepted for publication at PLOS One!!!